ccao-data/model-res-avm/docs/deployment-design.md

 At a high level, our **existing process** for experimenting with changes to our models looks like this:

 * Models run on an on-prem server
-* Data scientists trigger model runs by SSHing into the server and running shell commands from cloned copies of this repo
+* Data scientists trigger model runs by SSHing into the server and running R scripts from cloned copies of this repo
-* Model artifacts are saved using DVC
+* Model inputs and parameters are hashed for reproducibility using DVC for [data versioning](https://dvc.org/doc/start/data-management/data-versioning)
+* R scripts are run in the correct sequence using DBC for [data pipelines](https://dvc.org/doc/start/data-management/data-pipelines)
 * Data scientists commit corresponding changes to model code after their experiment runs prove successful

 This process has the advantage of being simple, easy to maintain, and cheap; as a result it has been useful to our team during the recent past when we only had a few data scientists on staff and they needed to focus most of their effort on building a new model from the ground up.
 However, some of its **limitations** are becoming apparent as our team scales up and begins to expand our focus: